 When the colder months roll around, sometimes your trusty waterproof just isn't enough to keep you warm.
-Insulated jackets are ideal for those who really feel the cold during autumn and winter whether used as an outer layer or worn underneath your waterproof jacket during wet days.
-In this guide we'll take a look at the different types of insulated jackets stocked at GO Outdoors and help you decide which is right for you.
+Insulated jackets are what you need for a winter coat and are ideal for those who really feel the cold during autumn and winter.
+These jackets can be used as an outer layer or worn underneath your waterproof jacket during wet days.
+In this guide, we'll take a look at the different types of insulated jacket available at GO Outdoors and help you decide which is right for you.

-An insulated jacket is a general term to include the likes of synthetic insulated jackets and down jackets.
-These types of jackets are brilliant for freezing cold temperatures, as they offer a layer of body warming insulation that a waterproof jacket rarely offers.
-Insulated jackets have changed a lot over the years.
-You may remember people wearing insulated jackets from years past, looking something akin to the Michelin Man.
+Insulated jackets are coats that are filled with an insulating material and come in three main varieties: down insulation, synthetic insulation or a combination of the two.
+These types of jackets are brilliant for cold temperatures, as they offer a layer of body warming insulation that keeps your body heat inside the jacket.
+Insulated jackets have changed a lot over the years with advancements in technology.
+You may remember people wearing puffer jackets from years past, looking something akin to the Michelin Man.
 These days, insulated jackets are much more sophisticated, with varying levels of insulation available meaning you'll be able to find the thick insulation needed for an Arctic expedition, or the lightweight insulation to slip under your waterproof as part of your layering system.

-Insulated jackets are NOT a replacement for a waterproof jacket, heavy rain will compromise their insulating properties.
+Insulated jackets are NOT a replacement for a waterproof jacket (unless the jacket specifies waterproof), heavy rain will compromise their insulating properties.
 However when the weather is dry, or a little damp and very cold?
 You're looking at the ideal jacket for your needs.
 No outdoor jacket will have you feeling more snug than an insulated jacket.

 Synthetics are used to attempt to replicate the warming and heating effects of down, without the bulk, and with the chance to achieve higher levels of breathability, all at a lower cost.